 The T7 Trade Entry applies to bilateral and multilateral TES trades.
-The number of sides allowed for a TES trade is defined as Max Participants in the TES profile (see ch.8.4 below).
+The number of sides allowed for a TES trade is defined as Max Participants in the TES profile (see chapter 8.4).
 If Max Participants is defined as two then only a bilateral TES trade with one buy and one sell side is allowed for the corresponding Product-Instrument type and TES type combination.